-- The definitions that follow were developed to clarify terms and concepts used in this rubric only.
-Ambiguity: Information that may be interpreted in more than one way.
-Assumptions: Ideas, conditions, or beliefs (often implicit or unstated) that are "taken for granted or accepted as true without proof." (quoted from - www.dictionary.reference.com/browse/assumptions) · Context: The historical, ethical. political, cultural, environmental, or circumstantial settings or conditions that influence and complicate the - consideration of any issues, ideas, artifacts, and events. · Literal meaning: Interpretation of information exactly as stated.
-For example, "she was green with envy" would be interpreted to mean that her - skin was green • Metaphor: Information that is (intended to be) interpreted in a non-literal way.
-For example, "she was green with envy" is intended to convey an intensity of emotion, not a skin color.
+The definitions that follow were developed to clarify terms and concepts used in this rabric only.

+- Ambiguity: Information that may be interpreted in more than one way - · Assumptions: Ideas, conditions, or beliefs (often implicit or unstated) that are "taken for granted or accepted as true without proof," (quoted from www.dictionary.reference.com/browsc/assumptions)

+Context: The historical, ethical, political, cultural, environmental, or circumstantial settings or conditions that influence and complicate the - consideration of any issues, ideas, artifacts, and events. - · Literal meaning: Interpretation of information exactly as stated.
+For example, "she was green with envy" would be interpreted to mean that her - Metaphor: Information that is (intended to be) interpreted in a non-literal way.
+For example, "she was green with envy" is intended to convey an